|

 young soldiers who never returned after that fateful day.

-Commemorations it was decided that the sacrifices made in Normandy
+the 50th anniversary Commemorations it was decided that the sacrifices

-during World War 2 should never be forgotten.
-Today there are some
+made in Normandy during World War 2 should never be forgotten.
+Today

-wonderful museums and different itineraries for the tourist to follow
+there are some wonderful museums and different itineraries for the

-in order to discover much more about the unfolding of this battle,
+tourist to follow in order to discover much more about the unfolding

 In the Guest Lounge [and any tourist office you visit] you will